replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 There's one more part of the equation that we didn't mention above.
 The Replicated platform provides a way to connect each customer to the right release(s) for them.
-It does this by organizing release into _channels_, and assigning each customer license to the appropriate channel.
+It does this by organizing releases into _channels_, and assigning each customer license to the appropriate channel.

 We encounter this concept in our day-to-day use of software all the time.
-For some applications, you're signed up to receive beta releases, while others your receive updates only when they're GA.
+For some applications, you're signed up to receive beta releases, while others you receive updates only when they're GA.
 You may even have some software, for example your Linux distribution, where you use only releases that have long term support.